 The Book of Zechariah tells about rebuilding the Lord's temple after the Jews' return from exile in Babylon and also prophesies building the Lord's Bride today - the current "temple" or city without walls, which is His New Jerusalem (Zechariah 2:4; Revelation 3:12, 21:2).

-Zechariah 5:5-11 also talks about the woman called "wickedness," which is also the Harlot, Babylon the Great of Revelation 17 and 18, since she is flown to "the country of Babylonia" in Zechariah 5:11.
-More about the Harlot will be discussed in The Harlot and Leaving Her section.
+Zechariah 5:5-11 also talks about the woman called "Wickedness," which is also the Harlot, Babylon the Great of Revelation 17 and 18, since she is flown to "the country of Babylonia (Shinar)" in Zechariah 5:11.
+More about the Harlot will be discussed in The Harlot and Leaving Her section below.

 The verses of Jeremiah 1:11 and 2:13 have significance in the meaning of the verses going with the meaning of their numbers.
-In my Personal About Page, I speak about being given the numbers 111 and 213 and their meanings.
+In my personal background page, I speak about being given the numbers 111 and 213 and their meanings.
 I was also guided to the page spread[1.2.1] of Jeremiah 1:11 and 2:13 in my first Bible that started and ended in these two verses exactly.

 Jeremiah 1:11-12 states:

-"The word of the Lord came to me: 'What do you see, Jeremiah?'
+"The word of the Lord Yehovah came to me: 'What do you see, Jeremiah?'

 'I see the branch of an almond tree,' I replied.